-The IPCC is currently in its Sixth Assessment cycle.
-During this cycle, the Panel will produce three Special Reports, a Methodology Report on national greenhouse gas inventories and the Sixth Assessment Report (AR6).
-More information on the Sixth Assessment cycle is available here.
+The IPCC is currently preparing its Sixth Assessment Report (AR6).
+During this cycle, the Panel has produced three Special Reports, a Methodology Report on national greenhouse gas inventories and is now working on the Sixth Assessment Report (AR6).
+More information on the sixth assessment cycle is available here.

 On 15 September 2017, a call for nomination of authors was sent to governments, observer organizations and IPCC Bureau Members.
 They were asked to submit their nominations via their focal point before Friday 27 October 2017 (midnight GMT +1).

 The Working Group I Bureau met on 29 January to select the author teams.
 The IPCC Bureau met on 30 January 2018 to agree on the selected list of authors.